How do heat pumps work?

 Why are heat pumps important in helping reach net zero?

-• Heat pump systems are designed to extract a greater amount of heat energy from the surrounding environment than the energy they consume to create heat.
-They can produce two to three times more heat output than they consume in electricity input.
+Heat pump systems are designed to extract more heat energy from the environment than the energy they consume to generate heat.
+They can produce two to three times more heat output than their electricity input.

-• As more and more electricity is generated from renewable energy sources like solar or wind power, the electricity used to power heat pumps is itself becoming cleaner.
+As electricity generation increasingly relies on renewable energy sources like solar or wind power, the electricity used to power heat pumps becomes cleaner.

 Last updated: 13 Apr

-Air Source Heat Pumps : NYS Clean Heat - NY.gov
+Air Source Heat Pumps: NYS Clean Heat - NY.gov

 Cold-climate air source heat pumps can replace your existing heating and cooling systems or provide supplemental temperature control in targeted areas of your home.
-Make sure your air source heat pump is rated for cold climates before finalizing the purchase with your installer.

 Benefits of a Cold-Climate Air Source Heat Pump